 By making the ask directly to your investment advisor or asset manager, you’re ensuring your actions have an even greater impact.
 When we demonstrate demand for more clean energy investment opportunities, we can help shift capital away from fossil fuels and towards clean energy and climate solutions that are needed to fund a just and livable future for generations to come.

-Asset Managers: Dayenu recommends checking out the 2022 Asset Managers report card from our partners at Reclaim Finance and the major fund managers’ portfolios at Fossil Free Funds.
+Asset Managers: Dayenu recommends reviewing the “Investing in Climate Chaos” report and the major fund managers’ portfolios at Fossil Free Funds.
 You can also take a look at each asset manager’s record of climate voting on shareholder proposals, which are an indicator of how serious they are about achieving ambitious climate goals.

-Major Banks: Dayenu recommends reviewing the “Banking on Climate Chaos” report (or watching Dayenu’s teach-in with the report researchers).
+Major Banks: Dayenu recommends reviewing the “Banking on Climate Chaos” report.
 For a more technical read, see “Leaders or Laggards?
-Analyzing US Banks’ Net Zero Commitments” from the Sierra Club. .
+Analyzing US Banks’ Net Zero Commitments” from the Sierra Club.
 For smaller banks, you may need to ask your bank rep directly about their lending policies on fossil fuels.

 Many financial institutions publish their own reports highlighting what funds they have available and whether they offer fossil-free funds.
 But review these documents with a critical eye to avoid falling prey to greenwashing.
 Bloomberg compiled a checklist to help.